frankc60/clrlg/README.md

 $ npm install -g clrlg
 ```

-To install just for your current project, from the project folder.
+To install just for your current project, from the project folder:
 ```
 $ npm install --save clrlg
 ```

 ### Using

 To use clrlg inside your project.

-Require the installed module
+In your code Require the installed module.
 ```
 const clrlg = require("clrlg");
 ```